|How to Prepare||Academic|

 Screening/1st round interviews:

-There are commonly large numbers of applications for tenure-track jobs (it is not uncommon to see more than 200 applications for one assistant professor position in certain fields), and so a screening round of interviews is often used by some institutions.
-These can be by phone, Skype, or even at academic conferences (also see this article about annual convention interviews).
+There are commonly large numbers of applications for tenure-track jobs (it is not uncommon to see more than 200 applications for one assistant professor position in certain fields), and so a screening round of interviews is often used by some institutions, often by phone, over video, or at academic conferences.
 These interviews will be conducted by members of the search committee (or a subset of the search committee), and are usually fairly brief (30-60 minutes).
 It is usual for there to be multiple interviewers in a group setting for these interactions.
 Many of the questions will focus on whether the candidate can connect their academic experiences and knowledge to the unique aspects of the department or university where they would like to work.
 See the list of academic questions for some of the questions that might be asked at these 1st round interviews.
 The search committee will be trying to reduce a list of 10-20 candidates down to a shortlist of about 3 possibilities.

 Campus interviews/2nd round: